GrolarDan/pg-releaser-lib/README.md

    1. Find your key-id (using `gpg --list-secret-keys --keyid-format=long`)
    2. Export the gpg secret key to an ASCII file using `gpg --export-secret-keys -a <key-id> > secret.txt`
 2. Set up GitHub Actions secrets
-   1. Create a secret called `OSSRH_USERNAME` containing the account id to the Sonatype Jira
+   1. Create a secret called `OSSRH_USERNAME` containing the Sonatype user token username
-   2. Create a secret called `OSSRH_TOKEN` containing the password to the Sonatype Jira
+   2. Create a secret called `OSSRH_TOKEN` containing the Sonatype user token password
    3. Create a secret called `GPG_SECRET_KEY` using the text from your `secret.txt` file (with all the `LF`)
    4. Create a secret called `GPG_SECRET_KEY_PASSWORD` containing the password for your gpg secret key
 3. Create a GitHub Actions step to set up java with GPG secret key (explained [here](https://github.com/actions/setup-java/blob/main/docs/advanced-usage.md#Publishing-using-Apache-Maven))